 Ensure that the kittens have already been vaccinated for cat flu, enteritis, feline leukaemia and chlamydia.

 How Much Are Bengal Kittens?

-If you are looking for a cheaper Bengal cat then considering an adult, rescue cat or cross bred cat may reduce this somewhat.
+If you are looking for a cheaper Bengal cat then consider an adult, rescue cat.

 Bengal Cat Breeders

 You are unlikely to find a Bengal cat breeder who uses a first cross.